toasterofbread/toastbits/content/projects/metroidengine/_index.en.md

 ---
 title: "Super Metroid in Godot"
 description: "A remake of Super Metroid's Samus using the original assets.
 The first project I created with the Godot Engine over the course of about two weeks in summer 2020.
-All the basic movement mechanics from Super are implemented, except the grapple beam."
+All of the basic movement mechanics from Super are implemented, except the grapple beam."

 github_repo: "original-metroid-engine"
 source_code: "https://github.com/toasterofbread/original-metroid-engine"